googleapis/google-cloud-cpp/google/cloud/networkmanagement/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Network Management API][cloud-service-docs], a service to The Network Management API provides a collection of network performance monitoring and diagnostic capabilities.
+This directory contains an idiomatic C++ client library for the [Network Management API][cloud-service-docs].
+Provides a collection of network performance monitoring and diagnostic capabilities.

 This library is **experimental**.
 Its APIs are subject to change without notice.